building-beauty/sequence-platform/README.md

 ## Preliminary work for step 1

+The psychological effect of any authored lesson won't be apparent until it is authored.
+Hence we can't know too much about its structure.
+So the work done to create a description of the structure of lessons may be premature, even though we all think we know what those will be.
+In my experience, we need to build effective X's and ask ourselves what happened.

+But I'll try.

 *[bracketed comments enumerate the analogies to gatemaker for this programming exercise]*

 (a) describe a learning book (from our document 'a sequence book'),